Thomas-Walker-Lynch/Tranche/README.md

 # Tranche

-A simple markup language for C sources, so as to automatically generate header files.
+A simple markup language for C sources, so as to generate header files.